 Richard received his LL.M. with a specialization in Maritime Law, from the University of London (Queen Mary-University College London).

-When not in the office, Richard participates in obstacle course races and endurance events, practices Gracie Jiu Jitsu, Aikido and is an active volunteer with the Fraternity of Phi Gamma Delta (FIJI).
+When not in the office, Richard participates in obstacle course races and endurance events, practices Brazilian Jiu Jitsu, and is an active volunteer/leader with the Fraternity of Phi Gamma Delta (FIJI).

 Prior Work Experience